[Ruby_E_Template slug="buzzstream-header"]

 Dolon Mondal

-Imd monsoon forecast for 2025
+IMD monsoon forecast for 2025

 Hold tight, because the India Meteorological Department (IMD) is predicting a bumper monsoon for 2025.
 This is fantastic news for a country where agriculture heavily depends on the rains.
 An above-normal monsoon could mean overflowing reservoirs, happy farmers, and a healthier economy.
 In short, a good monsoon is crucial for India.